IaVashik/PCapture-LIB/SRC/IDT/readme.md

 ```

 ### `totable()`
-Convert the list to a table.
+Converts the list to a table.
+The keys of the table will be the *values* from the list.
+The values in table will be set to `null`.

 **Returns:**